kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 app.

 One needs a strongly coherent and well bonded team to pull off a pivot though.
 Because a pivot often comes with significant employee churn.
+Because people who joined earlier might not necessarily subscribe to a new vision.

 Strategy is also a rather slow moving target.
 But, unlike vision that requires some dramatic impact to be changed, a strategy is normally goes through regular revisions; usually in the form of annual strategy reviews.
-A strategy depends as much on a vision as on the market condition and the complexities of the organisation itself.
+A strategy depends as much on a vision as on the market conditions and the complexities of the organisation itself.
 As both of those change the strategy needs regular adjustments.